 If you are planning to spend a few days in Mexico City, you will need a good place to stay that is close to restaurants and major tourist attractions.
 Since Mexico City has become one of the hottest destinations in North America, many hotels in Mexico City had to keep up with the increased demand.

-From locally run bed and breakfasts in Coyoacan to artsy boutique hotels in Condesa and luxury accommodations in upscale Polanco, Mexico City has many awesome stays!
+From locally run bed and breakfasts in Coyoacan to artsy boutique hotels in Condesa and luxury hotels Polanco, Mexico City offers many types of accommodations!

 Staying in some hotels in Mexico City is an experience in itself thanks to elaborate designs, cool restaurants, and bars.
 I put together a list of the best accommodations to help you narrow down the list.